-'''

-ident1[, ident2...] : [shared][dynamic/hashmap] array(list_of_sets) of type_name

-'''

-where list\of\sets is a list of set declarations/expressions separated by commas and type\name is one of the elementary types.
+ident1[, ident2...] : [shared][dynamic/hashmap]array(list_of_sets) of type_name where list_of_sets is a list of set declarations/expressions separated by commas and type_name is one of the elementary types.
 Each of the identifiers identi is then declared as an array of the given type and indexed by the given sets.
 In the list of indexing sets, a set declaration can be anonymous (i.e. rs:set of real can be replaced by set of real if no reference to rs is required) or shortened to the type of the set (i.e. set of real can be replaced by real in that context).
-The qualifier shared identifies arrays that will be shared between several concurrent models (see Section 7.2).
-Only arrays of basic types and indiced by shared or constant sets of basic types can be shared.
+An anonymous indexing set is attached to the array: it is created at the same time as the array and, if its reference has not been saved separately, it will be cleared when the array is reset (see reset) and deleted when the array is released.
+Note also that different arrays sharing the same declaration including anonymous sets will not use the same indexing sets.
+For instance, in the following declaration the arrays a1 and a2 do not have the same first indexing set: